 - Kalamazoo, MI: “Bless you” in Lithuanian.

 - Kenosha, WI: “Thank you” in Germanic Russian with a splash of vodka.

-In fact, if you are luck to be driving through the state of Wisconsin, you may actually catch a couple of locals at a gas station conversing in their native dialect.
+In fact, if you are lucky to be driving through the state of Wisconsin, you may actually catch a couple of locals at a gas station conversing in an incomprehensible dialect.

 CHEESEHEAD: Oshkosh my Sheboygan!

-WESLEY: And with what name shall we christen thy town?
+WESLEY: And what shall we christen thy town?